Chapter 16 : Mandrakes and Post Owls

 A lot of girls my age talk about hearing the pitter-pattering of tiny feet.
 I heard the stampeding of midget wildebeest.

 A moment after the mass exodus of children, the door flew open and Scorpius tumbled in, doing his best to smile whilst he was evidently in a good deal of pain.
-His suit was covered in paint – even his face
+He was daubed in paint from loafer to fringe; a bright blue smudge underlined one eye.
+He had khaki-green freckles.

 ‘Alan and Toby were fighting but it’s all cool now,’ he said, sounding a little breathless.
 ‘And…and I think I’ll be off.’